adeo/mozaic-design-system/README.md

     buttonStd.pattern.js
 ```

-now, you can display it in your makdow file by instanciating a pattern :
+now, you can display it in your makdown file by instanciating a pattern :

 ```md
 ---